3 Check your knowledge quiz

 Click on the correct answer.

-3. You are working at an airport in Melbourne and you phone a client in Perth at 12:00.
-What time is it in Perth?
+3. You are working in a travel agency in Perth and you phone a client in Sydney at 11:00.
+What time is it in Sydney?

 The Travel Agent